wenliangz/try-django-19/notes.md

 # 16. SlugField to improve the url (customized url)
 - define a SlugField in the model
-- change id to slug in the get_absolute_url function
 - define a function to do something(make slug here) before the instance is saved to the model (before save() method is called)
     - import django.db.models.signals.pre_save
     - define a recursive function to make slug
     - pass the function object to pre_save.connect function
+- corresponding small changes:
+    - change id to slug in the get_absolute_url function in the model
+    - change the url.py pattern from the id to slug
+    - in the corresponding view function, id argument will need to be changed to slug

 # There are several ways of customize contents:
 - pre-save treatment of contents, like slug fields